Autonomic Dysfunction (Dysautonomia)

 Non-steroidal anti-inflammatory drugs – eg, Mobic, Celebrex, Ibuprofen, Voltaren and Naproxen can sometimes help control the pains associated with the dysautonomias, especially when the spine is involved.
 Many people have chest and back pain, which if left uncontrolled, aggravates symptoms, so it may be helpful to control the pain and get one of the problems out of the way.
 Sometimes these are needed for extended periods, but generally if appropriate spinal treatment is used, the need for the medication becomes much less, and may not be needed at all.

 Many women find the symptoms start with menopause- in fact the typical flushes are autonomically -driven, and for many years, the SSRIs and SNRIs have been used successfully to control flushes in women who had chosen not to have HRT.
 HRT or similar treatments may need to be considered to control symptoms.
 Younger women may find their symptoms are worse during their menses, so controlling these may give significant improvement in symptoms.
+In many women with autonomic instability, problems start with the menopause, and it is not surprising to discover that the flushes of menopause are associated with circulating IL-8 and TNFα.

 Whatever medication is chosen to trial, the hypersensitivity of the dysautonomic patient often means very small doses, and perseverance with side effects.
 It is worth mentioning again that there is no tried and true treatment method that always works in treating patients with dysautonomia.
-A trial and error approach, requiring the patience of patient, doctor, physiotherapist, dietitian and other therapists is almost always necessary.
+A trial and error approach, requiring the patience of patient, doctor, physiotherapist, dietician and other therapists is almost always necessary.